bmanders716/bmanders716.github.io/cookbook.md

 Cheap Glaze for Meat.

 _Ingredients_--3 teaspoonfuls of Liebig's Extract of Meat.
-               Ω†oz. of Nelson's or Swinborne's Gelatine, or isinglass.
+               Ì†Øz. of Nelson's or Swinborne's Gelatine, or isinglass.
                Pepper and salt.
-               Ω pint of cold water.
+               Ì†∞int of cold water.

 _Method._--Soak the gelatine in the water for three-quarters of an hour.